13 Best Things to do in Manuel Antonio, Costa Rica

 1. Visit Manuel Antonio National Park

-If you only have time to do one thing in Manuel Antonio, make it a visit to the Manuel Antonio National Park.
+If you only have time to do just one thing, make it a visit to the Manuel Antonio National Park.

-The park was established in 1972 to help preserve the biodiversity in the area and is home to an incredible array of wildlife, including sloths, monkeys, toucans, and more.
+The park was established in 1972 to help preserve the biodiversity in the area and is home to an incredible array of wildlife, including sloths, howler monkeys, capuchin monkeys, toucans, and more.
 The park’s main attractions are the wildlife, the hiking trails and the beautiful Manuel Antonio beach.

-Buy Tickets Online.
-The park is open Wednesday to Monday (closed on Tuesdays) from 7:00 a.m. at 3:00 p.m.
+The park is open Wednesday to Monday (closed on Tuesdays) from 7:00 a.m. to 4:00 p.m.
 We recommend arriving as early as possible to avoid the crowds.
 8-10am is probably the busiest time in the park, with big groups and tours.

-Park entrance is $16 + tax for adults and $5 + tax for kids and can be purchased online 1 day prior to entry or at the ticket booth on the day.
 Be warned that due to the popularity of the park, the government has a limited entrance to the park to only 600 (simultaneous) visitors on weekdays and 800 on weekends.
-So we highly recommend purchasing tickets online to guarantee entry.

 Pack Wisely: Aside from water, no food or other beverages are allowed to be brought into the park.
 This is a fairly new rule established in an attempt to protect wildlife and preserve their natural habitat.
 Bags are searched vigorously at the entrance.